Crypto, Going Concern & Subsequent Events: When Volatility Hits the Audit (2026)

 Crypto, Going Concern & Subsequent Events: When Volatility Hits the Audit

-- If liquidity/solvency depends materially on volatile crypto, the going-concern assessment must consider a significant adverse move (runway, obligations) — holding volatile assets alone isn't a problem; concentration + thin fiat runway is.
+- If liquidity or solvency depends materially on volatile crypto, the going-concern assessment must consider a significant adverse move (runway, obligations).
+Holding volatile assets alone is not the problem; concentration plus thin fiat runway is.

 - A post-year-end price move is typically non-adjusting — disclosed if material, not a reason to restate the year-end carrying amount.

-- It can be adjusting if it reveals a condition that already existed at year-end (e.g. an already-impaired holding) — fact-specific.
+- It can be adjusting where it reveals a condition that already existed at year-end (for example an already-impaired holding).
+The classification is fact-specific.

-- Most acute for crypto-treasury entities but relevant to any material crypto holder.
+- This is most acute for crypto-treasury entities but relevant to any material crypto holder.

-- Going-concern / subsequent-events conclusions are fact-specific auditor judgements.
-Not accounting/audit advice.
+- Going-concern and subsequent-events conclusions are fact-specific auditor judgements.
+This is not accounting or audit advice.

 Crypto and going concern

-If an entity's liquidity or solvency depends materially on crypto whose value is volatile, the going-concern assessment must consider how a significant adverse move affects the ability to continue operating — liquidity runway and obligations (ties crypto treasury KPIs and board reporting).
-Holding volatile assets alone isn't a going-concern problem; a treasury concentrated in crypto with limited fiat runway is exactly the dependency the assessment must address.
-Fact-specific auditor judgement.
+If an entity's liquidity or solvency depends materially on crypto whose value is volatile, the going-concern assessment must consider how a significant adverse move would affect the ability to continue operating — the liquidity runway and the obligations that fall due (this ties into crypto treasury KPIs and board reporting).
+Holding volatile assets alone is not a going-concern problem; a treasury concentrated in crypto with limited fiat runway is exactly the dependency the assessment must address.
+The conclusion is a fact-specific auditor judgement.

 Adjusting vs non-adjusting events